LakshmanKishore/alquerque/README.md

 # Alquerque
+This is game built for js13kgames competition.
+This game made into 72nd position with around 160 submissions in desktop category.
+In mobile category it made into 28th position with around 58 submissions.

 # Game Description:
 Experience the strategic depth of the 13th-century Alquerque board game in this digital adaptation.
 Test your tactical prowess in a medieval setting where knights, castles, and strategic maneuvers rule the day.
 Challenge friends in this classic game of capture and conquest.